 Discipline: Visual Arts

 Amanda Wood is a weaver and dyer.
-She is interested in the hands-on nature of her work and for the past eight years has enjoyed sharing multi-sensory material exploration with different kinds of learners to create trusting, inquiry based learning experiences.
+She is interested in the hands-on nature of her work and loves sharing multi-sensory material exploration with different kinds of learners to create trusting, inquiry-based learning experiences.
 She will always allow the natural discovery process to play out, outside whenever possible.
-She honours and encourages mistakes.
 Amanda has a BA in Communications from SFU and a diploma in Textile Art from Capilano University.
-Her work has been shown in Vancouver and Montreal and was also included in the book Strange Material: Storytelling Through Textiles.
+Her work has been included in a number of group exhibitions and has also been included in the book Strange Material: Storytelling Through Textiles.

 Amanda was able to provide an environment for the children to take risks by setting up a safe learning space for them to explore and ask questions.
 Their curiosity and natural sense of wonder was honoured when Amanda asked the question, 'what do you wonder about?'
 She is able to bring relevant art experiences into the classroom, which benefits the learning styles of all children.
 Her projects are multi-sensory and experiential and connect children to the process of art.
 She is a professional who works well with others.
 She was able to hear my ideas as well as broaden my vision to see the opportunities for inquiry through purposeful play.
 Any child she works with will be engaged in a truly unique creative experience.
 Taz Ismail, Teacher, Tyee Elementary